ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_1_intro.rst

 Edit the new icon to bring up Metview's code editor.
 You may have to re-arrange your windows slightly, but drop the *get_t* icon into the code editor.
 The Python equivalent code is generated, and the result is stored in a variable with the same name as the icon (*get_t*).
-Use the ``mv.write()`` command as shown in the screenshot, then run the script using the Run button in the editor.
+Use the :func:`write` command as shown in the screenshot, then run the script using the Run button in the editor.
 Your new GRIB file should appear!
 You should also be able to run this from the command line the same as any Python script.

 .. image:: /_static/metview_90_minute_introduction_part_1_intro/mv-first-python-1.png